SpaceVim/SpaceVim/wiki/en/Getting-help.md

-If you need help, ask your question in the [chat room](https://app.element.io/#/room/#spacevim:matrix.org), a member of the community will help you out.
+If you need help, ask your question in the [matrix room](https://chat.mozilla.org/#/room/#spacevim:matrix.org), a member of the community will help you out.

-Here is a simple guide for how to get help with SpaceVim.
-Before asking questions, please read the [FAQ](https://spacevim.org/faq/), the answer to your question may be listed there.

 ### Transitioning to init.toml